CanciuCostin/android-spyware/README.md

 * Uses ADB to install the payload on the target device & implement additional functionalities (the device must be in the same LAN)

 ### Disclaimer
 This software is for educational purposes only.
-Using the tool for spying real devices is strctly illegal.
+Using the tool for spying real devices is strictly illegal.
 USE THE SOFTWARE AT YOUR OWN RISK.
 THE AUTHOR ASSUMES NO RESPONSIBILITY FOR YOUR USAGE.

 We strongly recommend you to have coding and Docker knowledge.
 Do not hesitate to read the source code and understand the mechanism of the tool.
 ### Built With